 Andrea is new to the bleeding disorder community and has already begun to dig in!
 She brings over 15 years of experience working for large non-profit health organizations.
 Most recently, she served as a Senior Director for The Leukemia & Lymphoma Society.
 She also has done extensive development work for the American Heart Association, as well as the American Cancer Society.
 Prior to entering into the non-profit world, Andrea worked in sales and marketing management for some major corporations: AT&T, Experian and Bank of America among them.
 Andrea wants you to know that she was “thrilled to accept this position and will strive to make HFNC a wonderful and caring home for our community”.
 She looks forward to meeting each and every one of you when COVID-19 allows us to be together once more.
 Andrea is married to her husband, Mark and is the proud “bonus mom” to 3 wonderful young men, Joe, Jared and Brian.
 She’s fun-loving “Grandma ‘Drea” to 5 grandchildren.
 She and Mark enjoy spending their time traveling to America’s National Parks in the lower 48 and to Alaska.
 Please join the Board of Directors and staff at HFNC in welcoming her.

 Ashley Gregory is a woman with a bleeding disorder and parent of children with bleeding disorders.
-She has been involved in the community since 2014, continuously attending national and local events to meet stakeholders, gather information and develop relevant programming and advocacy .
-She volunteered for many events and projects for which she was awarded volunteer of the year for two years (2015, 2016) and was officially hired by HFNC in spring 2019 for the job of her dreams.
-Currently, she serves as Program Manager for FAIR Time for Women and is Vice President of the Board of Danny's Dose.
+She has been involved in the community since 2014, continuously attending national and local events to meet stakeholders, gather information and develop relevant programming and advocacy.
+She volunteered for many events and projects for which she was awarded volunteer of the year for two years (2015, 2016) and was officially hired by HFNC in spring 2019.
+Currently, she serves as Director of FAIR Time for Women and is Vice President of the Board of Danny's Dose.
 Ashley wants to get to know you, your family and your needs and encourages you to let her know what is on your mind.
 In her spare time, Ashley can be found in her seaside town creating culinary delights, walking by the ocean, listening to podcasts, watching sunsets and enjoying her adult children and her hairless cat, Kit.

 Randall G. Curtis,MBA President (Member 2022-)